CarliJoy/django-pint/README.md

 data in a database, you could invalidate your data!
 So be sure you know what you are doing!
 Still only adding units should be okay.

+## Local development environment with Docker

+To run a local development environment with Docker you need to run the following steps:

+1. `git clone` your fork
+2. run `docker-compose up` in the root folder, this should build and start 2 containers, one for postgres and the other one python dependencies
+3. open a new terminal and run `docker compose exec app bash`, this should open a ssh console in the docker container
+4. you can run `pytest` inside the container to see the result of the tests.